 This photo is from the first wedding to be held on this property, and it's that of Frank and his lovely wife, Elizabeth (pictured on his arm in the flowered dress) on their wedding day.
 When Liz passed in 1964, and Frank followed in 1965, they left their beautiful estate to the people of the town, and not to the town itself.
-By holding your event in Harrybrooke Park, you are making a donation to a non-profit 501c3 organization dedicated to recreation and wellness with a dedication of natural preservation as well. |
+By holding your event in Harrybrooke Park, you are supporting a non-profit 501c3 organization committed to recreation and wellness with a dedication of natural preservation as well. |

 |

-The artFrank was a true world traveler.
+the artFrank was a true world traveler.
 In his many travels to Europe he grew an extensive library and art collection featured in the museum, which was, after all, their home.

 Pictured here is a portrait of the woman who would inspire the beauty of the park, Frank's wife, Elizabeth.